Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Systemic risk metrics: Vulnerability and Systemicness

-In the next section we provide a detailed description of the dataset that we adopt in our analysis to measure systemic risk, as captured by the metrics of \cite{Greetal15}, in the US banking sector.
+In the next section we present the dataset that we use in our analysis to measure systemic risk, as captured by the metrics of \cite{Greetal15}, in the US banking sector.
 Such a dataset allows us to have quarterly estimates of systemicness, aggregate, and indirect vulnerability and to compare these estimates with those inferred from the Cross-Entropy approach and the Maximum Entropy principle.
-Since we have to deal with both real and reconstructed (or sampled form a statistical ensemble) networks, in order to avoid ambiguity, from now on we follow the convention to add a superscript $x^{\star}$ to any variable $x$ whenever it is referred to a real (observed) network, while the variable $x$ is represented without the superscript $\star$ every time it is referred to a reconstructed network (e.g. one sampled from a statistical ensemble as described in Section \ref{sec:mod_recns}).
+Since we have to deal with both real and reconstructed (or sampled form a statistical ensemble) networks, from now on we follow the convention to add a superscript $x^{\star}$ to any variable $x$ whenever it is referred to a real (observed) network, while the variable $x$ is represented without the superscript $\star$ every time it is referred to a reconstructed network (e.g. one sampled from a statistical ensemble as described in Section \ref{sec:mod_recns}).